Frequently asked questions

 How was the TIRSA approach validated?

 TIRSA proposes an approach that was developed based on numerous years of experience working in Institutional Research, integrating literature from Canada and the United States.
 The framework was piloted in Canada.
-The first full iteration of the model was validated using a Delphi approach (link to paper) and was successfully implemented in a nationwide study in Chile.
+The first full iteration of the model was validated using a Delphi approach and was successfully implemented in a nationwide study in Chile.
 The results of the Chilean project were used to further refine the instrument.
 Additional revisions were performed following its implementation within a university system in the United States.

 I am unfamiliar with the notions of IR competencies or organisational sectors and functions.
 Where can I find definitions of these dimensions?